ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 This is a breaking change for users that do not already use NFS or cloud storage.
 For other users, the changes are for the most part limited to beta APIs (i.e., Checkpoint).

-We are evaluating the impact of deprecating head node storage by rolling the breaking change out early in Ray 2.6.
+We are evaluating the impact of deprecating head node storage, by rolling the breaking change out early in Ray 2.6.
 This is to inform whether we should provide extended backwards compatibility.

 ### Timeline